FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    Setting DEPTOL = 0 dictates that only the Courant criteria will be applied for numerical stability.

 3. To identify numerical instability, review the CHANMAX.OUT file and the HYDROG program hydrograph plots for hydrograph spikes.
-   Review MAX- PLOT or Mapper or the VELTIMEFP.OUT file to determine if floodplain velocities are too high.
+   Review MAXPLOT or Mapper or the VELTIMEFP.OUT file to determine if floodplain velocities are too high.

 4. If the model is unstable, reduce the appropriate Courant number by 0.1 in successive runs until the Courant number reaches 0.2.